roblesch/roblesch.github.io/index.md

 ---
 layout: home
 title: home
-description: "Hello!

-I'm Christian, a MSc.
+description: "I'm Christian, a MSc.
 Computer Science (Multimedia and Creative Technologies) student at USC interested in light transport, rendering and simulation.
-Previously I worked at Autodeskd and Microsoft.
+Previously I worked at Autodesk and Microsoft.

 This site is hosted on GitHub Pages and made with jekyll & customizations to minima.
-It is always a work in progress :) if you find something broken, shoot me a message!"
+It is always a work in progress - if you find something broken, shoot me a message!"
 ---

 ## Hello!